hci-a-if-its-2019/assignment-2-rennat10/README.md

 ### 4. Design Rationale
 ```
+In assigment 1, we do interview with a user
 User feel confused to reset password (it is like forget password) because there's no such feature.
+If there's a such feature, the feature isn't working or it is to hard to reset the password
+From that, we can revision that design website to make it better.
 ```

 ## Part B: Assumptions